laiyutong/picoCTF_2019_writeup/Reverse Engineering/vault-door-1/README.md

 <h2>Problem Description</h2>
 This vault uses some complicated arrays!<br>
 I hope you can make sense of it, special agent.<br>
-The source code for this vault is here: VaultDoor1.java
+The source code for this vault is here: <a href="https://github.com/laiyutong/picoCTF_2019_writeup/blob/main/Reverse%20Engineering/vault-door-1/VaultDoor1.java">VaultDoor1.java

 <h2>Hints</h2>
 Look up the charAt() method online.